 Introduction: Rero Lego Dinosaur

-Welcome to my rero Lego Dinosaur Instructable!
-If you've stumbled upon this Instructable, you're either looking for a good project to build with your rero set, you love playing with Lego, or maybe you just adore our ancient reptile overlords (lol).
+Welcome to the rero Lego Dinosaur Instructable!
+If you've stumbled upon this Instructable, you're either looking for a good project to build with your rero set, you love playing with Lego, or maybe you just adore our ancient reptilian overlords!

-For this model, I used a rero Standard Set and a rero Expansion Set by Cytron Technologies, so you won't need to worry about not having enough rero parts as long as you have those two sets.
+For this model, 1 rero Standard Set and 1 rero Expansion Set by Cytron Technologies is used, so you won't need to worry about not having enough rero parts as long as you have those two sets.
 As for the Lego parts, I can't say for certain which Lego set you can get that has all the required parts in it, so you will have to look for them or work around them yourself.
 You'll also need the rero Animator software to program the robot, so install that too.

 How to use this Instructable: